uqlibrary/uqlibrary-elements/README.md

 ### Deploying

 Each app is deployed using codeship.io.
 The script bin/codeship.sh is run on codeship.io to gzip the application, and to upload the application to S3.

+### Styling Guidelines

+### Styling Implementation Guidelines